 You see, people don’t want to buy a product as much as they want to buy into a story.
 For example, why does Starbucks CEO Howard Schultz always tell the story of growing up poor and struggling as a youth when his father was injured at work?
 They had no health insurance and it was hard on the family.
 Schultz uses the story to explain the ‘why’ behind the company’s initiatives such as providing health care for all employees.
 Stories inform, illuminate and inspire.
 Tell more of them!

-See Also: Carmine Gallo on Indezine
+You May Also Like: Carmine Gallo on Indezine